Proposal-based Few-shot Sound Event Detection for Speech and Environmental Sounds with Perceivers: Experiments and Results

 \subsubsection{F1 score}

-F1 is computed over proposals or proposal-like (see below) units, ignoring all but the top five proposals per query ranked by probability of being an event.
-Accordingly, it assesses both localization and classification.
-F1 is computed per class over all episodes, not per episodes, and then averaged over classes.
+F1 is computed over proposals or proposal-like (see below) units, Accordingly, it assesses both localization and classification.
+F1 is computed per class over all episodes, not per episode, and is then averaged over classes.
 Given the relatively fewer classes to average, only mean is reported.

 For the sake of consistency in evaluating the window-level and proposal-based models, the window-level's predictions are mapped into proposal-like regions and then evaluated at this ``proposal'' level.
 Specifically, for each window, we choose the most probable class, and then group consecutive windows with the same class prediction.
 This yields the proposal-like regions with their class labels, which we translate into proposal timestamps in seconds.
 Finally, we associate confidence scores with each proposal by averaging the window-level posterior probabilities over each proposal.